corbinheist/champions-of-trevail/content/campaign/campaign-summary.md

 - Movement between zones will require defying danger, using movement/abilities ect...
 - This ties into weapon tags [Close], [Near], [Far]

-#### Size as Armor

-> I really like the Idea of Size being a major factor in dealing damage, ect that was a HUGE impact on how we handled fights in Eric's last campaign...
-There are probably a few ways to handle this and I would like to experiment with a few.

-- Player Character Races Start as Size-1
-- 1 Armor for every size difference between attacker and defender
-- AP only ignores half of this bonus armor*
-	- Might need to play with this modifier to balance fights appropriately
-- ==This Idea needs some work==
-  - Maybe lair actions and legendary resistances from [[Dungeons and Dragons 5th Edition]]
-- Smaller Sizes have *an advantage* at fighting in closer quarters.
-Targeting Range?

-#### Debilities and Healing

 #### Downtime